Superconductivity: 2D materials

 Multiple types of superconductivity are reported in devices made of single-layer materials.
 Some of these materials can switch between conducting, insulating, and other behaviors.

 Twisting materials imbues them with a "moiré" pattern involving tiled hexagonal cells that act like atoms and host electrons.
 In this environment, the electrons move slowly enough for their collective interactions to guide their behavior.
 When each cell has a single electron, the electrons take on an antiferromagnetic arrangement; each electron can have a preferred location and magnetic orientation.
 Their intrinsic magnetic fields tend to alternate between pointing up and down.
 Adding electrons allows superconductivity by causing Cooper pairs to form.
 Fu and Schrade argued that electron-on-electron action was allowing both antiferromagnetic and superconducting states.

-The first success with 2D materials involved a twisted bilayer graphene sheet (2018, Tc ~1.7 K, 1.1° twist).
-A twisted three-layer graphene device was later shown to superconduct (2021, Tc ~2.8 K).
-Then an untwisted trilayer graphene device was reported to superconduct (2022, Tc 1-2 K).
+The first success with 2D materials involved a twisted bilayer graphene sheet (2018, T_{c} ~1.7 K, 1.1° twist).
+A twisted three-layer graphene device was later shown to superconduct (2021, T_{c} ~2.8 K).
+Then an untwisted trilayer graphene device was reported to superconduct (2022, T_{c} 1-2 K).
 The latter was later shown to be tunable, easily reproducing behavior found in millions of other configurations.
 Directly observing what happens when electrons are added to a material or slightly weakening its electric field enables quick testing of an unprecedented number of recipes to see which lead to superconductivity.

 In four and five layer rhombohedral graphene, a form of superconductivity with spontaneously broken time reversal symmetry known as "chiral superconductivity" was recently observed.
 These systems were not observed to have any superlattice effects, and they can flip between two possible magnetic states without exiting the superconducting phase.
 This is in strong contrast to other observations of superconductivity and magnetic fields.

 These devices have applications in quantum computing.

 2D materials other than graphene have also been made to superconduct.
 Transition metal dichalcogenide (TMD) sheets twisted at 5 degrees intermittently achieved superconduction by creating a Josephson junction.
-The device used used thin layers of palladium to connect to the sides of a tungsten telluride layer surrounded and protected by boron nitride.
+The device used thin layers of palladium to connect to the sides of a tungsten telluride layer surrounded and protected by boron nitride.
 Another group demonstrated superconduction in molybdenum telluride (MoTe₂) in 2D van der Waals materials using ferroelectric domain walls.
-The Tc was implied to be higher than typical TMDs (~5–10 K).
+The T_{c} was implied to be higher than typical TMDs (~5–10 K).

 A Cornell group added a 3.5-degree twist to an insulator that allowed electrons to slow down and interact strongly, leaving one electron per cell, exhibiting superconduction.
 Existing theories do not explain this behavior.

 Fu and collaborators proposed that electrons arrange to form a repeating crystal that allows the electron grid to float independently of the background atomic nuclei and the electron grid to relax.
 Its ripples pair electrons the way phonons do, although this is unconfirmed.